Specification

 Net

-represents an electrical connection between component pins.
+ANet represents an electrical connection between component pins.
+Nets can optionally specify electrical properties like impedance, voltage range, and schematic symbols.

 Net